Chaimaert/Medicinal_Plants_Catalog_App/README.md

 | PUT    | /api/plants/{id}     | Update a plantplants's details|
 | DELETE | /api/plants/{id}     | Delete a plant                |

-> *Note*: For full API documentation, refer to the docs/api folder.

 Contact
-For questions or feedback, feel free to reach out via GitHub Issues or connect with the repository maintainer.
+For questions or feedback, feel free to reach out via GitHub Issues or mail.